IgniteUI/igniteui-docfx/jp/components/grids_templates/column_hiding.md

 $custom-button: igx-button-theme($flat-text-color: gold, $disabled-color: black);
 ```

-In this example we only changed the text-color of the flat buttons and the button disabled color, but the the [`igx-button-theme`]({environment:sassApiUrl}/index.html#function-igx-button-theme) provides way more parameters to control the button style.
+In this example we only changed the text-color of the flat buttons and the button disabled color, but the [`igx-button-theme`]({environment:sassApiUrl}/index.html#function-igx-button-theme) provides way more parameters to control the button style.

 The last step is to **include** the component mixins, each with its respective theme: